opencog/learn/scm/gram-class/README.md

             Connector
                ....

-whereever it appears.
+wherever it appears.
 This makes the merging algorithm 'non-linear', in that the number of disjuncts is not constant: the number of basis elements are changing, the dimension of the space is changing.
 The basis elements themselves mutate.
 The overall process does remain linear in that detailed